joshba1875/josh-bnb/ReadMe.md

  - The app uses Entity Framework as the ORM to communicate with an in-memory database (please note, I have never used EF before, but I have helped to roll our own ORM in .Net and used Prisma for NodeJs)
  - A basic in-memory database is used due to time constraints, this is seeded with data upon running the app
  - Shutting down / restarting the app removes all data, ready for re-seeding
+ - Alternatively, you can call the booking delete methods to remove a single booking or purge the only mutable dataset

 # Get started